 Cicada killer wasps are a large species of wasp.
 Their bodies are red and black, with a yellow band around their abdomens.
 Cicada killers have reddish-brown heads and wings that are transparent and heavily veined.
 To the untrained eye, cicada killers look very similar to oversized yellow jackets, and adult cicada killers may grow up to 1-1/2 to 2 inches in length.
 Unlike many other species of stinging insects, cicada killers are not social; they are solitary, with females nesting in individual underground burrows.

 Are cicada killers dangerous?

 Cicada killers received their name because females sting and paralyze cicada bugs and other insects to feed their newly hatched larvae.
 Their large size and name make it seem that these insects are much more dangerous than they are; in fact, males do not have stingers, and they are only aggressive towards each other.
-Conversely, females have stingers, but are docile and rarely sting people.
-Care should always be taken around cicada killers, however, as their venom is strong enough to trigger dangerous allergic reactions in some people.
+Conversely, females have stingers but are docile and rarely sting people.
+However, care should always be taken around cicada killers, as their venom is strong enough to trigger dangerous allergic reactions in some people.

 Why do I have a cicada killer problem?

 Cicada killers live and breed outside, making it possible for them to become a problem on any property.
 They are especially attracted to properties with sandy soil, window boxes, and lawns with bare spots.
 Females are predators, hunting down and paralyzing insects to feed their developing larvae.
 Properties with a lot of insect activity draw cicada killers to it.
 Additionally, adults feed on flower nectar or sap from trees and other large plants, so properties with many flowering plants and trees are also attractive to them.